-"It is believed to be the origin of other things, and to emcompass all things and guide them all (as those say who do not set up other causes besides the boundless, such as mind and love), and to be the divine; for it is immortal and uncorruptible, as Anaximander says and most of natural philosophers1."
+"It is believed to be the origin of other things, and to emcompass all things and guide them all (as those say who do not set up other causes besides the boundless, such as mind and love), and to be the divine; for it is immortal and uncorruptible, as Anaximander says and most of natural philosophers."

 What we can come out from this passage is that, according to Anaximander, the divine principle must be not only imperishable, but also ungenerated2.
 This means that it has no starting point and no origin.
 This analysis is in sheer contrast with the ageless but generated gods of the epics.
 We have to bear in mind that the philosophers of the sixth and early fifth centuries proclaimed a new conception of divinity, which is completely free from both birth and death.
 Definitely, these philosophers followed the path of Anaximander based on the belief that such principle guides and governs all things3.
 Furthermore, it is the vital source out of which the substance of the world has come and in the same time, the outer limit that encloses and defines the body of the cosmos as a whole.
 It is everlasting, as it is god-like power that is controlling the rhythmic life cycle of the world.
-Therefore, Anaximander provided the other philosophers not only with the concept of the very first time that we were in front of the concept of the natural world, as a unified whole characterized by order and equilibrium.
+Therefore, Anaximander provided the other philosophers not only with the concept of the well regulated cosmos, but also with its regulator, the Cosmic God4.
+It is probably for the very first time that we were in front of the concept of the natural world, as a unified whole characterized by order and equilibrium.
 It is this concept that gave birth to the first forms of monotheism in ancient times5.
 We have to emphasize that: